 Switch mobile carriers

-*363#from your phone to drum up prepaid plan options even without the app.
-Prepaid plans as low as Rp 40,000 (about USD $3).
+*363#USSD code from a Telkomsel phone to purchase a prepaid plan options without using the app.
+Prepaid plans start as low as Rp 40,000 (or about USD $3).
 If you need to check your balance (quota) you can dial

 You can get around affordably and save money over a long-term scooter rental with GO-JEK.
 GO-JEK scooter transports typically respond within a minute or two, charge half the price of a taxi and reward customers with a loyalty program.
 Grab is another option, though I have not used them personally.